-Hummingbird food is easy to make!
+Homemade hummingbird food is easy to make!

 Each year, about the beginning of May here in Ohio, we put out homemade hummingbird food that attracts Ruby-Throated Hummingbirds to our yard.
+Making your own will save a little money and ensure you know the ingredients are pure.

-Ingredients for Hummingbird Food:
+Ingredients for Homemade Hummingbird Food:

 1 part sugar